calebmirvine/Real-Time-AI-Emotion-Detector/README.md

-# Real-Time AI Emotion Detector 🤖
+# Real-Time AI Emotion Detector

 This is a short practice project I built as a stepping stone into machine learning and hardware.
-The goal was to learn how to link a Python computer vision script with physical Arduino hardware, hopefully paving the way for more complex robotics projects down the line.
+The goal was to learn how to link a Python computer vision script with physical Arduino hardware, paving the way for more complex robotics projects down the line.

 ## Demo
 [![Emotion Detector Demo](https://img.youtube.com/vi/0H6dIccRrvs/maxresdefault.jpg)](https://www.youtube.com/watch?v=0H6dIccRrvs)